A retreat is a stepping back (not running away) for the purpose of going deeper within.

 There is also opportunity throughout a retreat to unpack some of your insights through one-to-one consult with retreat directors Max or Bronwyn.

 A one day guided retreat, will have time for exercises, experiencing nature, learning and reflection.
-Special offers are available for participants to stay overnight before and after a one-day retreat.
+Special accommodation rates are available for participants staying overnight at a retreat.

 Connection with nature and the art of silence are part of each retreat we run.
-It's deal for people who have never practiced the art of silence or those who have a lot of experience and want a window of time to practice more.
-Click here to understand our values
+It's ideal for people who have never practiced the art of silence or those who have a lot of experience and want a window of time to practice more.

 Come from north or south by train, alighting at the historic Dungog Station - the longest country platform still in use.
 Be picked up from the station or explore and picked up in the interesting township of Dungog.